The additive Bachelier model with an application to the oil option market in the Covid period: The model

-This alternative pricing formula looks rather similar to the one of the Bachelier model: the Bachelier formula \eqref{eq:BachelierFormula} corresponds to the case when $G$ is identically equal to $1$, i.e. $\psi(u; k, \alpha) = -u$ that corresponds to the limiting case $k \to 0^+$.
-On the one hand, this formulation enables some important properties of the Implied volatility, as discussed in the next Section, and, on the other hand, it leads to a simple model calibration.
-The latter property -- probably the most important characteristic of the Additive Bachelier model -- is presented in Section \ref{sec:Calibration}.
+This alternative pricing formula looks rather similar to that of the Bachelier model.\footnote{\textcolor{black}{ The integral in \eqref{eq:ModelPrice_Time} is computed in the real space for $\alpha=0,1/2$, when the pdf of $G$ is known explicitly \textcolor{black}{\citep[see, e.g.,][Table 4.4, Sec.4.4.2]{Cont}}, while for the other values of $\alpha$ is computed in the Fourier space with a formula like the Bachelier-Lewis \eqref{eq:LewisFormula}.}} The Bachelier formula \eqref{eq:BachelierFormula} corresponds to the case when the rv $G$ is identically equal to $1$, i.e.\ $\psi(u; k, \alpha) = -u$ that corresponds to the limiting case $k \to 0^+$.
+On the one hand, this formulation enables some important properties of the implied volatility, as discussed in the next Section, and on the other hand, it leads to the cascade calibration.
+The latter property -- probably the most important characteristic of the additive Bachelier model -- is presented in Section \ref{sec:Calibration}.